 This site features discoveries about early voyages to the New World, by explorers Marco Polo, Chinese Admiral Zheng He, Prince Henry Sinclair, and before.
 Explorations and maps were valuable enterprises, kept secret from competitors; both maps and records were changed to hide the truth.
-However evidence has been found to demonstrate that early travels were far more extensive than commonly believed…
+However evidence, much of it uncovered by Dr. Gunnar Thompson, has been found to demonstrate that early travels were far more extensive than commonly believed…